Predictive analytics in retail:

 Design

-In this phase, we design the solution's architecture, set the project's timeline and budget, and define the implementation strategy and optimal technology stack.
+During this phase, you will design the solution architecture, establish the project timeline and budget, and define the implementation methodology along with the optimal technology stack.

 4